aleph-im/aleph-docs/docs/frameworks/indexer.md

     - Logs
     - State
 - Aggregate data points into buckets
-- Indexing multiple accounts and their events
+- Index multiple accounts and their events
-- Theoretically indexing and aggregating across multiple blockchains at the same time
+- Index and aggregate across multiple blockchains at the same time

 ### Supported Blockchains